kaitlinennis/odin-recipes/README.md

 # odin-recipes
 This project is a basic recipe website that links to various recipes.
+The recipes used were referenced from https://www.allrecipes.com/

-In this project I will have demonstrated the usage of many HTML elements to form the structure of a basic website with various pages.
+In this project I will have demonstrated the usage of many HTML elements to form the structure of a basic website with various webpages.
-This project lets me practice using anchor elements to link to other pages on my website.
-I am also able to embed images in my webpages and use attributes for my link and image elements.
-I show the use of header elements to indicate the importance of various text headings.
+This project lets me refresh my memory of basic html by practicing and using various html elements to build a basic website.
+In this project I practice using these elements to link to other pages on my website, embed images, use headings and paragraphs, as well as utilize ordered and unordered lists with the proper tags.
-I also utilize lists to show unordered and ordered lists my webpages using the necessary elements and proper tags.
-I am able to structure my website with the mentioned html elements.